Monument Rocks & Castle Rock, Gove County

 Both places are on private property but the landowners are amenable to visitors and no special permission is required.
 Please be respectful!

-Keystone Gallery (see below) is near Monument Rocks and is a good place to see and visit about fossils.
+Keystone Gallery is near Monument Rocks and is a good place to see and visit about fossils.
+Located on U.S. 83, 26 miles south of Oakley or 18 miles north of Scott City.

-Location: Castle Rock: Take I-70 Quinter exit 107 (Castle ROck Road), go 15 miles south to the intersection of GO 80 and GO K, then 4 miles east to Castle Rock sign, and north across a cattle guard (dry weather road only).
+Castle Rock: Take I-70 Quinter exit 107 (Castle Rock Road), go 15 miles south to the intersection of GO 80 and GO K, then 4 miles east to Castle Rock sign, and north across a cattle guard (dry weather road only).

 Monument Rocks: 20 miles south of Oakley on U.S. 83, then 4 miles east on Jayhawk Road, 3 miles south, and 1 mile east (dry weather road only).
 Or, 18 miles north of Scott City, east 2 miles on Dakota Road, 1 mile north, 3 1/2 miles east, and 2 1/2 miles north.